noodlemctwoodle/Hassio---Grafana/hassio-docker/README.md

 # Install Hass.io
-This guide explains how to install hassio on Ubuntu Server 18.04 running Docker CEmage.
+This guide explains how to install hassio on Ubuntu Server 18.04 running Docker CE

 ### Requirements
 - docker-ce